coinmetrics/api-client-python/docs/docs/api_client.md

 - `assets` (`list(str), str`): list of asset names, e.g. 'btc'
 - `metrics` (`list(str), str`): list of _asset-specific_ metric names, e.g. 'PriceUSD'
 - `frequency` (`str`): frequency of the returned timeseries, e.g 15s, 1d, etc.
-- `backfill` (`str`): What data should be sent upon a connection.
+- `backfill` (`str`): What data should be sent upon a connection ("latest" or "none").
 By default the latest values are sent just before real-time data.

 **Returns**: